DevVivan/odin-project/HTML/html.md

 - Number inputs using `type="number"`.
 - Date inputs using `type="date"`.
 - Radio buttons using `type="radio"`.
 We make the browser know a group of elements is part of the same group of options by giving them all the inputs the same `name` attribute.
 We can also set the default selected radio button by adding the `checked` attribute to it.
+- Checkboxes using `type="checkbox"`.
+Checkboxes are similar to radio buttons but they allow multiple options to be selected at once.
+Again, we can set checkboxes to be checked by default on page load by giving them a `checked` attribute.

 Another element which is not technically an input though but still useful is the `<textarea>` element which allows users to enter a sizeable amount of free-form text, for example, a comment on a review or feedback form.
 The `<textarea>` element also has `rows` and `cols` attributes usually to allow us to specify an exact size for the `<textarea>` to take.